MikelosR/CG_SHOP_2025_3/output_method.md

 method 2 was selected 138 times
 method 3 was selected 0 times
 method 4 was selected 3 times

-Number of obtuses: 11
-Ant method, with number of steiners: 8 for the instance simple-polygon-exterior-20_20_eb63a5b6 method 0 was selected 0 times method 1 was selected 0 times method 2 was selected 7 times method 3 was selected 0 times method 4 was selected 0 times

-Number of obtuses: 11
-Ant method, with number of steiners: 8 for the instance simple-polygon-exterior-20_20_eb63a5b6 method 0 was selected 0 times method 1 was selected 0 times method 2 was selected 7 times method 3 was selected 1 times method 4 was selected 0 times

-Number of obtuses: 6
-Ant method, with number of steiners: 0 for the instance simple-polygon-exterior-20_20_eb63a5b6 method 0 was selected 0 times method 1 was selected 0 times method 2 was selected 0 times method 3 was selected 0 times method 4 was selected 0 times

-Number of obtuses: 5
-Ant method, with number of steiners: 0 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 0 times method 1 was selected 0 times method 2 was selected 0 times method 3 was selected 0 times method 4 was selected 0 times

-Number of obtuses: 6
-Ant method, with number of steiners: 0 for the instance simple-polygon-exterior-20_20_eb63a5b6 method 0 was selected 0 times method 1 was selected 0 times method 2 was selected 0 times method 3 was selected 0 times method 4 was selected 0 times

-Number of obtuses: 7
-Ant method, with number of steiners: 0 for the instance simple-polygon-exterior-20_20_eb63a5b6 method 0 was selected 0 times method 1 was selected 0 times method 2 was selected 0 times method 3 was selected 0 times method 4 was selected 0 times

-Number of obtuses: 3
-Ant method, with number of steiners: 1 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 0 times method 1 was selected 0 times method 2 was selected 1 times method 3 was selected 0 times method 4 was selected 0 times

-Number of obtuses: 3
-Ant method, with number of steiners: 1 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 0 times method 1 was selected 0 times method 2 was selected 1 times method 3 was selected 0 times method 4 was selected 0 times

-Number of obtuses: 3
-Ant method, with number of steiners: 1 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 0 times method 1 was selected 0 times method 2 was selected 1 times method 3 was selected 0 times method 4 was selected 0 times

-Number of obtuses: 3
-Ant method, with number of steiners: 1 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 0 times method 1 was selected 0 times method 2 was selected 1 times method 3 was selected 0 times method 4 was selected 0 times

-Number of obtuses: 4
-SA method, with number of steiners: 20 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 0 times method 1 was selected 0 times method 2 was selected 20 times method 3 was selected 0 times method 4 was selected 0 times

 Number of obtuses: 0
 SA method, with number of steiners: 28 for the instance simple-polygon_80_7b8f6c4c